krep2/krep/README.md

 As all commands are dynamically loaded, the framework can be easily implemented with different purpose.

+# SCM extension

+## [git]

+[git] is a famous free and distributed version control system, used by lots of open source projects.

+The framework encapsulates the common git commands, and creates several methods to complete the function with some git commands.

+Now it's the only support version control system.

+## [gerrit]

+[gerrit] works as a code review system for [git].
+A class supports the gerrit commands `ls-project` and `create-project`, which are used to detect the existence of git repositories remotely, and create the project with `extra-option` options if provided.

 # Development

 With the framework, it's quite easy to implement the owned toolkit.
 Following